-- 4) the failure of a drain or flashing supplied or installed by anyone other than the Contractor. - 5) neglected maintenance of the Project. - 6) building air leakage. - 7) modifications to the Project made by anyone other than the Contractor. - 8) changes in building use or occupancy. - 2) drain leaders, which are not considered part of the roof system. - 3) the costs to remove and reinstall irrigation or other services (including, without limitation, electrical and gas services). - 4) replacement (new for old) of any Overburden. - 5) damage or leaks caused by the roots of invasive plant species (for example, certain varieties of bamboo or willow), regardless of measures taken to protect the membrane. - 6) a sacrificial third ply or a coating, used as a walkway or warning zone, as it is not considered part of the roof system - 5) Overburdens may be installed on a Conventionally Insulated Waterproofing System or Protected ("inverted") Membrane Roof Assembly, but not all designs are suitable for any type, size or depth of Overburden (see Part 14 THE ROOF as a PLATFORM in Waterproofing Systems standards).
+- 4) the failure of a drain or flashing supplied or installed by anyone other than the Contractor. - 5) neglected maintenance of the Project. - 6) building air leakage. - 7) modifications to the Project made by anyone other than the Contractor. - 8) changes in building use or occupancy. - 2) drain leaders, which are not considered part of the roof system. - 3) the costs to remove and reinstall irrigation or other services (including, without limitation, electrical and gas services). - 4) replacement (new for old) of any Overburden. - 5) damage or leaks caused by the roots of invasive plant species (for example, certain varieties of bamboo or willow), regardless of measures taken to protect the membrane. - 6) a sacrificial third ply or a coating, used as a walkway or warning zone, as it is not considered part of the roof system. - 5) Overburdens may be installed on a Conventionally Insulated Waterproofing System or Protected ("inverted") Membrane Roof Assembly, but not all designs are suitable for any type, size or depth of Overburden (see Part 14 THE ROOF as a PLATFORM in Waterproofing Systems standards).
 The RGC recommends that a roof supporting Overburden be designed and constructed as a Protected Membrane Roof Assembly.
-The RoofStar Guarantee may be void if a roof is designed and constructed with Overburden that exceeds the capabilities of a Conventionally Insulated Waterproofing System. - 6) Only a fully adhered membrane may be used in a Protected ("inverted") Membrane Roof Assembly. - 7) Integrity Scans: An Integrity Scan - 1) must be performed by an RGC-recognized service provider. - 2) is required on all Waterproofing Systems, to ensure the waterproofing is leak and damage-free, when Overburdens, amenities or equipment are or will be installed on the completed Waterproofing System by - 1. anyone other than the Contractor. - 2. the Contractor but only when the Overburdens, amenities or equipment exceed 150 mm (6") in depth. - 3) is not required when the Contractor installs Overburden, amenities or equipment equal to or less than 150 mm (6") in depth.
+The RoofStar Guarantee may be void if a roof is designed and constructed with Overburden that exceeds the capabilities of a Conventionally Insulated Waterproofing System. - 6) Only a fully adhered membrane may be used in a Protected ("inverted") Membrane Roof Assembly. - 7) Integrity Scans: An Integrity Scan - 1) must be performed by an RGC-recognized service provider listed in this Manual. - 2) is required on all Waterproofing Systems, to ensure the waterproofing is leak and damage-free, when Overburdens, amenities or equipment are or will be installed on the completed Waterproofing System by - 1) anyone other than the Contractor. - 2) the Contractor but only when - 1) the total Project area (footprint), inclusive of planters or other waterproofed features, exceeds 18.58 m2 (200 sf), and - 2) the Overburdens, amenities or equipment exceed 150 mm (6") in depth. - 3) is not required when the Contractor installs Overburden, amenities or equipment - 1) equal to or less than 150 mm (6") in depth. - 2) the total Project area (footprint), inclusive of planters or other waterproofed features, is less than 18.58 m2 (200 sf), but the Contractor must nevertheless protect all membrane-covered surfaces (including walls and parapets) with RoofStar-accepted protection materials immediately after the membrane is installed.